NorbertRuff/NeoGauge/ReadMe.md

-## <div style="color:#f59800" align="center">---| System monitor widget for Windows |---</div>
+## <div style="color:#f59800" align="center">---| NeoGauge - System monitor widget for Windows |---</div>

-### About this project:
+## About this project:
  This is a system monitor skin for RainMeter that displays various system information on your desktop.
-It is highly customizable and can be configured to display any information you want, from hardware temps to CPU usage.
+It is highly customizable and can be configured to display any information you want, from hardware temps, CPU usage and clock speed to network download/upload speeds and everything in between.

 It also has a built-in configuration tool that allows you to easily customize the skin without having to edit any files manually.

 This skin is inspired and based on [flyinghyrax](https://www.deviantart.com/flyinghyrax)

-The RainMeter story:
+### The RainMeter story:

 Rainmeter is a free, open-source application for Windows PCs.
 It is a platform that enables skins to run on the desktop.

 It allows users to create and display user-generated customizable desktop widgets or applets called "skins" that display information.
-Once skins are created, they can be bundled into "themes"; Rainmeter comes with four themes pre-installed, but many more are available in online repositories.

 Rainmeter will run on any Windows PC running Windows 7 or later.
 It was first designed to display weather information but now can also be used to display other information such as RSS feeds, calendar, e-mail, news, notes, clock, battery status, etc.